Karen Love, Founder/Artistic Director

 Breana LaFortune

-Breana Astaire LaFortune is a Brooklyn born Haitian-American with a B.A. in Biology.
-She was given "Astaire" as her middle name after the legendary dance, singer, and actor Fred Astaire.
+Breana Astaire LaFortune is a Brooklyn-born Haitian-American.
+She was given "Astaire" as her middle name after the legendary dancer, singer, and actor Fred Astaire.
 With the influence of her parents, she started studying Guinean and Ivorian dance at the age of 6 under the direction of Youssouf Koumbassa and Mamadou Dahoue.
-At the age of nine, she became a member of Mamadou Dahoue and the Ancestral Messengers and she performed at various venues such as Dance Africa, Botanical Garden, Ivory Coast, Cote d’Ivoire embassy in Washington DC, International African Street Festival, etc.
+At the age of nine, she became a member of Mamadou Dahoue and the Ancestral Messengers.
+She performed at various venues such as Dance Africa, Botanical Garden, Ivory Coast, Ivory Coast embassy in Washington DC, International African Street Festival, etc.

-At the start of high school she also became a member of the Restoration Dance Theatre Junior Company.
+At the start of high school, she also became a member of the Restoration Dance Theatre Junior Company located in Bedford Stuyvesant, Brooklyn, NY.
 Throughout her years she has had the pleasure of being trained under the tutelage of such master instructors as Baba Chuck Davis, Karen Thornton-Daniels, Obediah Wright, Ronald K. Brown, M’Bemba Bangoura, Wilhelmena Taylor, Esther Grant-Walker, Michelle Smith, Mama Andara Rahman, Ismael Kouyate, Sandella Malloy, Vado Diomande Kotchegna, Amina Royster, Shani Borden, Dyane Harvey-Salaam, Jill Vallery, and Chris (Sweat) White.

-She is currently working in public health at Allied Service Center (ASCNYC)/Mount Sinai Hospital and teaches West African Dance at Aspire 2 Dance School in Brooklyn, NY.
 She is blessed to be part of Umoja Dance Company and honored to give back to her community through dance.
-She would love to thank all her family and friends for the support and guidance through her dancing career.
+She would love to thank all her family and friends for their support and guidance throughout her dancing career.

 Nikkia Tyrie Neal